 Omega-3 fatty acids are a type of unsaturated fatty acid that's thought to reduce inflammation throughout the body, a contributing factor to coronary artery disease.
 However, recent studies have not shown them to be beneficial.
 More research is needed.

 - Fish and fish oil are the most effective sources of omega-3 fatty acids.
-Fatty fish, such as salmon, herring and to a lesser extent tuna, contain the most omega-3 fatty acids and therefore the most benefit.
+Fatty fish — such as salmon, herring and, to a lesser extent, tuna — contain the most omega-3 fatty acids and, therefore, the most benefit.
 Fish oil supplements may offer benefit, but the evidence is strongest for eating fish.

 - Flax and flaxseed oil also contain beneficial omega-3 fatty acids, though studies have not found these sources to be as effective as fish.
 The shell on raw flaxseeds also contains soluble fiber, which can help lower blood cholesterol.